We’ve already covered (and you’ve already read) why video content is a crucial component of any worthwhile marketing plan.

 Vidyard has a great breakdown of what time target you should be aiming for based on this factor.
 The whole thing is worth a read, but if you’re crunched for time (see what we did there?):

-An easier way to think about it: People are more likely to invest more time the closer they are to spending their hard-earned money on something.
+Think of it this way: People will invest more time researching the closer they are to spending their hard-earned money.

-So, tease them with something short and memorable when they’re just starting to think about buying, and spend more time convincing them when they’re really thinking about it.
+So, tease them with something short and memorable when they’re just beginning to browse — and spend more time convincing them when they’re about to buy.

 The shape of the screen (and frame) matters